deepsense-ai/seahorse/docs/deeplang_overview.md

 [Write DataFrame](operations/write_dataframe.html) is an operation with one input port and no output ports.
 It is used to export content of a `DataFrame` to an external destination.
-Note that, as it has no output, Write DataFrame is interesting only because of it’s side effects (the data is being written to the destination).
+Note that, as it has no output, Write DataFrame is interesting only because of it’s side effects (the data that's being written to the destination).

 ### Parameters
 An operation can have a set of named parameters.
 Parameters are modifying the behavior of the